I Wanna Be Sedated: History

 "I Wanna Be Sedated" was written by Joey Ramone.
 In an interview about the song, Joey explains the chorus:

 It's a road song.
 I wrote it in 1977, through to 78'.
 Well, Danny Fields was our first manager and he would work us to death.
 We would be on the road 360 days a year, and we went over to England, and we were there at Christmas time, and in Christmas time, London shuts down.
 There's nothing to do, nowhere to go.
 Here we were in London for the first time in our lives, and me and Dee Dee Ramone were sharing a room in the hotel, and we were watching The Guns of Navarone.
 So there was nothing to do, I mean, here we are in London finally, and this is what we are doing, watching American movies in the hotel room.

+In an interview with Loudwire in 2015, Marky Ramone claimed Joey wrote the song inspired by the time he was in a hospital while being treated for burns on his face and his throat:

+He got burnt by an humidifier, an inhaler, to clear his nostrils and his breathing passages.
+It exploded.
+So that's where 'Sedated' came from. [...]
+That must've hurt.
+Because you see pictures afterwards, and you can see his skin's melted away.

 Music video

 The music video for the song, directed by Bill Fishman, was released in September 1988, about ten years after the song was originally released, to promote the compilation album Ramones Mania.
 The iconic video features the Ramones sitting at a table (left to right: Johnny, Joey, Marky and Dee Dee), nonchalantly reading and eating generic corn flakes (branded "Corn Flakes") while the background hallway erupts into a venue for nuns, acrobats, ballerinas, superheroes, monsters, cheerleaders, clowns, doctors, fetish nurses, and smoking schoolgirls.
 The film is intentionally sped up to show the excitement of the background, while the band's actions are in regular motion.
 This was achieved by having the band members move very slowly, while the crowd moved normally, and then speeding up the film.
 One of the video's characters, the bride, is played by a young Courtney Love.
+Olivia Barash and Dorothy Lyman also appear in the music video.

 A still from the video was featured in the liner notes of the band's 1989 album Brain Drain, though the song itself does not appear on that album.